cqfn/degit/README.md

 <img src="/logo.svg" width="92px"/>

-DeGit is a decentralized Git projects hosting platform.
+DeGit is a decentralized [Git](https://git-scm.com/) projects hosting platform.
 You can join by starting a node and pointing your browser at `127.0.0.1`.
 Then, just work with it as if it was GitHub.
-There is no central point of failure in DeGit, since the network of nodes is run by anonymous volunteers.
+There is no central point of failure, since the network of DeGit nodes is run by anonymous volunteers.

 To start, simply do (it uses your `.ssh/id_rsa` for authentication):